Codeinwp/cwp-youit/readme.txt

 CWP-YouIT

 == Description ==
-YouIT is a wordpress theme created for gaming or IT news websites which wants a modern look.
+CWP-YouIT is a wordpress theme created for gaming or IT news websites which wants a modern look.
 = License =

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License v2.